LizLaffitte/hogwarts/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hogwarts.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lizlaffitte/hogwarts.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://github.com/LizLaffitte/hogwarts/blob/master/CODE_OF_CONDUCT.md) code of conduct.

+Looking for a specific way to contribute?
+How about allowing users to see a list of professors, or house ghosts?
+Good luck, wizards!

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://github.com/LizLaffitte/hogwarts/blob/master/LICENSE.txt).

 ## Code of Conduct